Oklahoma Panhandle State University

 - If you choose not to pay the interest while you are in school and during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).

 If it is your first time receiving a Direct Loan, you will be required to

 - complete entrance counseling, a tool to ensure you understand your obligation to repay the loan; and

 - sign a Master Promissory Note (MPN), agreeing to the terms of the loan.

 Federal College Work Study provides part-time job opportunities for students to supplement financial aid.
 Work-study students work up to 20 hours per week on campus and can earn approximately $2,300 each year.
 Download the Work Study Application.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS

 Federal Supplemental Educational Opportunity Grants (SEOG), like Pell Grants, do not need to be repaid.
-SEOG grants are made to students with very high financial need and for whom other aid sources are insufficient to meet that need.
-SEOG grants range from $200 to $1000 each year.
+SEOG grants are given to students with very high financial need and for whom other aid sources are insufficient to meet that need.